AVsitterPlus/avsitterplus.github.io/pages/avsitterplus/avsitterplus_home.md

 {% include warning.html content="For camera settings in multiple prims, be aware of JIRA <a href=\"https://jira.secondlife.com/browse/BUG-5494\">BUG-5494</a>." %}

-{% include note.html content="If you need a different camera position for each pose, see information for the <a href='/avsitterplus_camera.html'>[AV]camera script</a> instead." %}
+{% include note.html content="If you need a different camera position for each pose, see information for the <a href='/avsitterplus_camera.html'>AVP_camera script</a> instead." %}

 ### Chat Commands

-The following chat commands can be typed into local chat while the [AV]adjuster and [AV]helper are in the furniture:
+The following chat commands can be typed into local chat while the AVP_adjuster and AVP_helper are in the furniture:

 <ul>
 <li/>/5 helper - rezzes the helpers (alternate to using menu).

-<li/>/5 cleanup - deletes the [AV]adjuster & [AV]helper from the prim.
+<li/>/5 cleanup - deletes the AVP_adjuster & AVP_helper from the prim.

 <li/>/5 &lt;avatar uuid&gt; - moves the helper into the exact position of another avatar.
 Useful for copying positions from poseballs.